Table of Contents

-“Creating a broad spectrum isn’t simply removing THC.
+“Creating a broad spectrum CBD oil isn’t simply removing THC.
 All the cannabinoids are broken apart and put back together… taking you a little further from the plant in the ground,” David said.

 “At the end of the day, though, we always say that the best CBD is the one you’d be willing to actually take.
-If someone needs to steer clear of THC, we certainly wouldn’t want them to write the plant off altogether.
-They could still see a huge benefit from a broad spectrum [CBD product].”
+If someone needs to steer clear of THC, we certainly wouldn’t want them to write off the whole [hemp] plant altogether.”

-Evan Borowiac from Ministry of Hemp also responded to our question on this subject.
-Ministry of Hemp is a leading online publisher in the hemp advocacy space.
+Evan Borowiac is from Ministry of Hemp, which is a leading online publisher in the hemp advocacy space.
 They have worked with dozens of CBD businesses over the past few years.

 Like our other experts, Evan sees the need for inferior CBD broad spectrum products and pure CBD isolates exists solely because of the realities of workplace drug testing: “Yet, we also recognize that we live in a society that still puts a lot of restrictions around THC, especially at the workplace,” Evan said.

-“Many people may come under the impression that CBD isolates are superior to both broad spectrum and full spectrum CBD products since CBD isolates contain pure CBD,” said Dr. Kasey Nichols of Rave Reviews.
-“The problem with CBD isolates lies in precisely what makes CBD isolates appealing, namely that they are products that contain only cannabidiol.
-The inclusion of other cannabinoids along with CBD has been shown to exhibit an ‘entourage effect,’ in which beneficial properties emerge and are enhanced that are not found in products containing pure CBD.”
+“Many people may come under the impression that CBD isolates are superior to both broad spectrum CBD and full spectrum CBD products, since CBD isolate is just CBD in its purest form,” Dr. Kasey Nichols of Rave Reviews told us.
+“The problem with CBD isolates lies in precisely what makes CBD isolates appealing, namely that they are products that contain only cannabidiol.14 The inclusion of other cannabinoids along with CBD has been shown to exhibit an ‘entourage effect,’ in which properties emerge that are not found in products containing pure CBD.”15

-The consensus CBD fact among experts appears to be that full spectrum CBD cannabidiol products are more effective than broad spectrum CBD products or other THC-free CBD products like those made from CBD isolate.16 But some people just can’t take full spectrum CBD products because of the risk of losing their jobs if they test positive for THC.
+The consensus CBD fact among experts appears to be that full spectrum CBD products are more effective than broad spectrum CBD products or other THC-free CBD products like those made from CBD isolate.16 But some people simply cannot take full spectrum hemp CBD products because of the risk of losing their jobs if they test positive for THC.
 In those cases, broad spectrum CBD and CBD isolates may be the only cannabis option available to them -- unless they get permission in writing from their human resources department to take full spectrum CBD oil.

-Therefore, until employers in the United States make serious changes to their drug testing policies, there will always be a niche for THC-free products.
+Until employers in the United States make changes to their drug testing policies, there will always be a niche for THC-free products.
 However, at Cornbread Hemp we focus on quality and effectiveness.
-Therefore, all our products contain a legal dose of THC for a full spectrum of cannabinoids.
+Therefore, all our products contain a legal amount of THC, or not more than 0.3 percent.
 Plus, we’ve got the third party lab reports to prove potency on every single batch.